thedersen/arc-macro-jwt/README.md

 `npm i arc-macro-auth`

-And add to your arcfile:
+And add to your .arc-file:

 ```arc
 @app